tokensmith/jwt/README.md

  - All code must be written with the SOLID principles.
  - Unit and Integration tests are required.

-Requesting Features and reporting bugs
+Requesting features and reporting bugs
 -------------------------------------
  - Features are reported and tracked in [pivotal tracker](https://www.pivotaltracker.com/n/projects/1404556).
  - Reporting issues through github is acceptable.
 We will probably transfer them to PT.